Introduction

 A simple test case

-Let's assume you have a SwiftWasmLibrary
+Let's assume you have an Example

 target in your project that you'd like to test.
 Your